 Located in southern Indiana, Nashville is a small town and the county seat for Brown County.
-It is just a short drive from large cities like Indianapolis, Louisville and Cincinnati, making it easily accessible by car.
+It is just a short drive from Bloomington, Indiana - home of Indiana University, and large cities like Indianapolis, Louisville and Cincinnati, making it easily accessible by car.
 This is a year-round destination with hot and humid summers and mild and cool winters.
 The peak season is in early fall, from September through October, when visitors flock to the area to catch a glimpse of the beautiful fall foliage.
 Specialty shops, unique restaurants, and small entertainment venues line the streets of downtown Nashville and one-of-a-kind lodging properties, like inns, cabins, cottages, and bed and breakfasts, are readily available.

 Things to Do